 The reason people don’t want productive meetings is that they would inevitably ‘lead to them having to do more work’.
 They secretly like how it is.
 My old boss gave this sage-like advice.
 Was he right?
 Probably.
 He usually was.
 The ‘but’ is that if we accept this as the norm, we face doom forever.
 Having to accept that meeting, after meeting, after meeting, is the way it is.
 Are we, therefore, doomed to live in this eternal nightmare?

 Trust has four parts, credibility, reliability, intimacy, and self-orientation.
 In the equation, the first three traits are added together and then divided against the latter.
 Each part has its piece to play in helping us to understand those we do and do not trust, and why.

-Some 320 billion emails are sent every day.
-Were you ever shown how to use them?
+We send 320 billion emails every day.
 If you created a Boston matrix with two-axis; what I do most at work and what stresses me most.
 You’d probably put meetings and emails in the top left box.
 The box called, ‘Things we do a lot, but they don’t half cause me a lot of stress’.
 Discover how to starve the email monster, reduce stress, and make your life easier with these tips.

 When you think of good negotiators, you probably think of a gruff old boy banging his fist on the table.
 In my experience, the better negotiators are the more curious ones.
 There are six stages to negotiation and most people skip the first two – prepare and explore – and go straight to proposal, and then end up in a deadlock on price.